OMR-Research/Smashcima/docs/06_column-layout-synthesizer.md

 This interface represents the (human) writer sitting at a blank piece of paper with stafflines, transcribing a piece of music onto that paper.

 To create images of music symbols (glyphs), it uses as a dependency a `GlyphSynthesizer` (and a `LineSynthesizer`).
-It's responsibility to create these based on the input musical score and position them on the piece of paper according to the rules of common western music notation.
+Its responsibility is to create these based on the input musical score and position them on the piece of paper according to the rules of common western music notation.

 ## Public API